 Create a separate page for each of your main keywords

-Let’s say that your company sells services (like my company), you need to create a page for each of your services, each page to be optimized for a main keyword.
+Let’s say that your company sells services (like my company), you need to create a page for each of your services, each page to be optimized for the main keyword.

 Look at how my services page is organized.